-The total technology fee included in the Tuition Price List is mandatory is represents the combined cost of charges for each enrollment period of the program, as published in the PMI Catalog.
+The total technology fee included in the Tuition Price List is the combined cost of charges for each enrollment period of the program, as published in the PMI Catalog.
 For example, a \$600.00 technology fee for a five-semester program would equal a semester charge of \$120.00.
 For term-based programs, students attending the program outside of the published length (e.g., course retakes or a reduction in course load for an online program) will continue to be charged a technology fee based on each additional semester in which the student is enrolled in the program.

-The registration fee is mandatory for each enrollment unless returning to the same program within 180 days or otherwise indicated in the Tuition Price List.
+The registration fee is charged for each enrollment, unless returning to the same program within 180 days.

 \\The uniform fee includes the cost associated with the required dosimeter in applicable programs.
-Students are required to wear PMI issued uniforms making this a mandatory fee.